-Before anything else can be done in the way of advising, I believe that building a relationship with advisees based on trust and confidentiality (not including the knowledge of information that could result in the harm of the student or someone else) is most important to the success of the advisor advisee relationship.
-By meeting with a student and developmentally focusing on getting to know them, what they’re like, where they come from and what makes them tick, I think that that mostly one way conversation is important to gaining the advisee’s trust.
-By gaining an advisee’s trust, the advisor will theoretically have an easier time working with them, understanding them, and helping them in the most effective way possible.
-This also gives the student the confidence to come to me with anything at all, whether it’s personal, or academic.
+Building a relationship with advisees based on trust and confidentiality (not including the knowledge of information that could result in the harm of the student or someone else) is most important to the success of the advisor advisee relationship.
+Meeting with a student and developmentally focusing on getting to know them, what they’re like, where they come from and what makes them tick; that mostly one way conversation is important to gaining the advisee’s trust.
+I, as their advisor will theoretically have an easier time working with them, understanding them, and helping them in the most effective way possible.
+This also gives the student the confidence to come to me, their advisor, with anything at all whether it’s personal, or academic.

 Prescriptive advising necessitates the mention of responsibility, and it’s very important for both the student and advisor to know what they’re responsible for.
 While an advisor is there to know the curriculum, programs, requirements, prerequisites and other general information about an institution of higher education, the student isn’t just a passive part of the advising process.
 This is where an advising syllabus is a key tool for advisors to use to clarify who’s responsible for what.
-By laying it out from the beginning, and using the advising syllabus to “reach an agreement on who takes the initiative, who takes responsibility, who supplies knowledge and skill and how they are obtained and applied” (Crookston, 2004).
+This gives the advisor the opportunity to lay it out from the beginning by using the advising syllabus to “reach an agreement on who takes the initiative, who takes responsibility, who supplies knowledge and skill and how they are obtained and applied” (Crookston, 2004).
 This will vary depending on the institution and the type of student being advised, but no matter what the situation, the syllabus will greatly help determine who’s responsible for what, so the advisor doesn’t feel wholly responsible for the student’s success at the institution.

-On the same note as treating all advisees as individuals first, the most important thing I’ve learned about advising is that you must treat everyone equitably, not equally.
+One of the most important things I’ve learned about advising is that you must treat everyone equitably, not equally.
 The chapter on ethics in the Academic Advising Handbook dictates that one of the basic ideals of ethics in general is to “treat all individuals fairly or equitably, granting no one any special rights or privileges that are not open to all.
 ‘Equitably’ does not have to mean ‘the same’; it just means that differences must not create inequalities, and should have a defensible basis” (Lowenstein, 2008).
 All students are entitled to advising, and although different students have different needs, advisors must treat every student with the same level of respect and effort.
 For so much of my life it’s been drilled into my head that everything must be fair and equal, and it’s refreshing to think that every situation isn’t cut and dry, and you don’t have to do the same thing for every student with the same problem, so long as you treat them all equitably.

 In the end, it’s important to constantly evaluate what’s working and what isn’t.
 What works today might not work next month, and what works with one student may fail miserably with the next.
 By taking the time to build solid relationships with advisees, using developmental, student-centered and prescriptive advising together in a well-blended technique, assigning responsibility at the beginning of the relationship through an advising syllabus, remembering not to pigeonhole students, treating students equitably but not necessarily equally, and striving to make a difference in the lives of my advisees, my philosophy of academic advising is well grounded in theory, perspective and experience.